 Learners are expected to wear school uniform in the school colours of green (sweatshirt) and grey or black (skirt/trousers/shorts).
 P7s wear a black sweatshirt.
 School shoes should be suitable black outdoor shoes.
 Class Teachers may make classes aware that they require indoor shoes for use when inside the school building.
+Hot pants, sports/cycle shorts and joggers are not considered school uniform.
+Care should also be taken to ensure that bottom halves are long enough that school jumpers or polo shirts do not cover them.

 For PE, all learners require a T shirt, shorts and gym shoes or indoor trainers, which must be kept for indoor use.
-In line with ACC policy no jewellery should be worn in the gym.
+In line with ACC policy no jewellery should be worn in the gym and long hair should be tied back.
 Where an item of jewellery cannot be removed then it is the adult teaching the group's responsibility to try to establish a safe situation to enable participation by considering how, or if, the context can be made safe by amending the task, conditioning the activity or creating some other management strategy to make participation safe.
 Where safe participation cannot be assured then the learner cannot take part in that element of the lesson.